Chargeback Time LimitHere’s Everything You Need to Know

 When it comes to regulating chargeback time limits, the card networks themselves have the most influence.
 Each card brand has its own rules and uses its own terminology, even if the core elements are the same.

-For each of the individual schemes, we’ve split the time limits into two categories: those that apply to the issuer/cardholder, and those that apply to the merchant/acquirer.
-Remember, any of these timeframes could be subject to exceptions.
-We'll start by examining the Visa Chargeback and Mastercard chargeback time limits.
+For each network, we’ve split the time limits into two categories: those that apply to the issuer/cardholder and those that apply to the merchant/acquirer.
+Remember, any network timeframe could be subject to exceptions.

 Certain types of Mastercard disputes may have as few as 45 days.
 In other cases, customers may have over a year to file.
 We discuss some of the exceptions in more detail in the Mastercard chargeback time limits article linked below.